 Workplace falls are a serious problem across the country, especially in industrial, construction and manufacturing settings.
-To raise awareness about the dangers of falls in the workplace, OSHA annually observes National Safety Stand-Down, which is part of the National Falls Campaign.
+To raise awareness about the dangers of falls in the workplace, OSHA for the ninth year in a row annually observes National Safety Stand-Down, which is part of the National Falls Campaign, originally developed to go along with Worker’s Memorial Day, it is now a week long event.
 This year's Safety Stand-Down focuses on preventing falls in construction.
-It takes place May 3-7, 2021, also coinciding with Construction Safety Week.
+It takes place May 2-6, 2022, also coinciding with Construction Safety Week.
 Falls from elevation continue to be a leading cause of fatalities in the construction industry – and these deaths are preventable.
-The Safety Stand-Down is designed to raise fall hazard awareness across the country in an effort to stop fall fatalities and injuries.
+The Safety Stand-Down is designed to raise fall hazard awareness across the country in an effort to stop fall fatalities and injuries by asking employers and workplaces to take a small amount of time out of their work schedule to gather employees and discuss fall hazards.
 Falls can occur in virtually any work setting, but workers in the construction, mining, and agriculture industries are at the highest risk of sustaining a fall injury.

 Construction workers are exposed to a higher than average number of workplace hazards, especially falls.
-According to the Bureau of Labor Statistics, 401 of the 1,061 construction fatalities in 2019 were caused by falls from elevation.
+According to the Bureau of Labor Statistics, 351 of the 1,008 construction fatalities in 2020 were caused by falls from elevation.
 In hopes of reducing the number of fall deaths, many companies are now placing more emphasis on construction safety.
 Despite this newfound concern for fall prevention, OSHA continues to find falls in the construction industry to be one of the most frequently cited safety violations.
-"Fall protection – general requirements" took the number one spot on OSHA's 2020 top safety violations list, with scaffolding" and "ladders" in the fourth and fifth spots respectively.
+"Fall protection – general requirements" once again took the number one spot on OSHA's 2021 top safety violations list, with “ladders" and "scaffolding" moving up to the third and fourth spots respectively.

 In terms of mining safety, about five fall-related deaths occur yearly, which is significantly higher than in other industries.
 Miners work in some of the most demanding and unsafe environments in existence, and many mining companies have recently started taking fall safety seriously.
 According to OSHA, the majority of falls in the mining industry occurred during equipment maintenance and repair, as well as construction and dismantling operations.
 The majority of fall deaths also occurred when workers fell from a great height.
 These deaths were often caused by: